 PROJECT COMPLETION

 There are no differences in procedures between research area studies and non-research area studies.
 Program Administrators, the Energy Efficiency Board, DEEP, the EEB Technical Consultants, Vendors, and the general public are not permitted to receive or review any internal draft evaluation reports.
-When the Review Draft report is ready for release for public review, the EEB Evaluation Administrator provides it to the EEB Executive Secretary who then notices the Review Draft, posts it to the EEB site and simultaneously provides it to the EEB Board, EEB Technical Consultants and those Program Administrator representatives the PAs have designated as well as to any additional Other Persons who have expressed interest in the evaluation study All parties are invited to provide comments in writing within two calendar weeks after the Review Draft is noticed.
+When the Review Draft report is ready for release for public review, the EEB Evaluation Administrator provides it to the EEB Executive Secretary who then notices the Review Draft, posts it to the EEB site and simultaneously provides it to the EEB Board, EEB Technical Consultants and those Program Administrator representatives the PAs have designated as well as to any additional Other Persons who have expressed interest in the evaluation study.
+All parties are invited to provide comments in writing within two calendar weeks after the Review Draft is noticed.
 The EEB Evaluation Committee may vote to extend the review period for any particular study.

 After the review, comments are considered by the EEB Evaluation Committee and the Evaluation Administrator, and the EEB Evaluation Administrator will do one or more of the following: